albertvisser/scripts/readme.rst

     that makes it possible to start several basic repo management tasks from a gui and without needing to step into the repo first.

+**count-locs / count_locs.py**

+    simple lines-of-code counter based on importlib / inspect.
+    Output can be shown sorted by function / method name or by line number.
+    Used by ``check-repo`` but can be run by itself.

 **covtest**

     script to launch unittests and analyse testcoverage (using pytest and coverage.py).